TaxDome logo

 Team members can see their tasks on one page by navigating to Workflow > Tasks from the left menu bar.
 They don’t need access to the accounts or pipelines the tasks are for to view and edit them.

-Tip: The Update Account Access pipeline automation allows you to create tasks for specific team members, giving them temporary access to accounts.
-For example, a stage in a pipeline might include a Review documents task for a specific team member.
+The pipeline automation allows you to create tasks for specific team members, giving them temporary access to accounts.
+For example, a stage in a pipeline might include a task for a specific team member.
 To learn more, go here.

 Select invoice assignees